do the cabins have wifi?

 Is there a shuttle to Kennicott and McCarthy?

-Yes, Wrangell Mountain Air offers a shuttle throughout the day.
-They pick-up and drop-off at the footbridge throughout the day.
+Yes, there is a shuttle that runs throughout the day.
+The shuttle will pick-up and drop-off at the footbridge, McCarthy, and Kennicott.
 It's a half-mile walk from the footbridge into McCarthy and five-miles to Kennicott.
 Taking the shuttle to Kennecott is highly recommended — save your energy for touring the mill site, hiking the Root Glacier trail, etc!

 how do I make a reservation at McCarthy cabins?